antarctica/PolarRoute/docs/source/sections/Dataloaders/scalar/implemented/GEBCO.rst

 GEBCO Dataloader
 ****************

-The General Bathymetric Chart of the Oceans (GEBCO) is a publically available bathymetric chart of the Earth's oceans.
+The General Bathymetric Chart of the Oceans (GEBCO) is a publicly available bathymetric chart of the Earth's oceans.
 It is a common resource used by ocean scientists, amongst others.